ryantd42/NY-Legislative-Git/2023/S3474A-2023/bill.md

   thousand dollars  over eleven thousand dollars
- (D) Eighteen thousand dollars or  Nine hundred eighty dollars more, but not more than [eighty]plus twelve per centum of ONE HUNDRED TEN  excess over eighteen thousand dollars  thousand dollars
+ (D) Eighteen thousand dollars or  Nine hundred eighty dollars more, but not more than [eighty]plus twelve per centum of ONE HUNDRED TWENTY-FIVE  excess over eighteen thousand dollars  thousand dollars
   § 2.
 This act shall take effect June 1, 2024.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04708-01-3
+  LBD04708-02-4